 Medical Editor: John P. Cunha, DO, FACOEP

-Azactam (aztreonam) for Injection is used to treat severe infections of the urinary tract, lower respiratory tract, skin, stomach, female reproductive organs, and other body systems.
-It is an antibiotic.
-This medication is available in generic form.
-Common side effects include diarrhea, nausea, vomiting, dizziness, headache, blurred vision, or redness/discomfort/pain/swelling at the injection site.
+Azactam (aztreonam) for Injection is an antibiotic used to treat severe infections of the urinary tract, lower respiratory tract, skin, stomach, female reproductive organs, and other body systems.
+Azactam is available in generic form.
+Common side effects of Azactam include:

 Our Azactam (aztreonam) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.